 - (1) Ensuring the exact environmental impact to be achieved through carbon taxes is not easy.
 Carbon taxes operate by putting a price on carbon emissions.
 The carbon tax burden is either determined by reference to the actual externality that is created for each unit of output (Pigouvian tax) or based on a set emission standard (Baumol and Oates tax) that is capable to internalize the externality.
 The tax is generally known to polluters so that they are incentivized to produce less and to pollute less.
 Since most of the time there is insufficient information to introduce Pigouvian taxes, or the costs of doing so are prohibitively high, environmental taxes are often set in the Baumol and Oates tradition.
 Here the price is known but the exact environmental impact is uncertain.
-To ensure that the environmental steering effect that we are after actually materializes, carbon taxes must be evaluated and adapted (often raised). - (2) Setting optimal carbon tax rates is challenging.
+To ensure that the sought for environmental steering effect actually materializes, carbon taxes must be evaluated and adapted (often raised). - (2) Setting optimal carbon tax rates is challenging.
 In order to internalize all externalities, a tax should be set in such a way that marginal benefits and marginal costs of pollution equal each other.
 If that is not achieved, it would undermine the effectiveness of the tax.
 To set an optimal tax rate, governments require optimal information, which is not always likely to be available.
-The problem of information availability is more grave under a Pigouvian tax than under a Baumol and Oates tax as the latter is only based on a uniform tax.
+The problem of information availability is graver under a Pigouvian tax than under a Baumol and Oates tax, as the latter is only based on a uniform tax.
 This theoretical insight should, however, not be taken as a justification for inaction.
 The 'perfect is the enemy of the good' and a carbon price is better than no carbon price even if the environmental steering effect is not optimal. - (3) Other intervening factors affect the effectiveness of carbon taxes.
 The environmental steering effect of taxes depends on the responsiveness of the demand and supply functions to the tax burden.
 Only if the functions are flat (elastic) will the introduction of a carbon price lead to a significant change in the consumption or supply patterns and render an environmental tax 'effective'.
 In case a carbon tax is levied upon an inelastic product or behavior, the environmental steering effect will be limited and the tax is primarily revenue raising.
-Over time elasticities can change due to adaptation or technology changes. - (4) A uniform rate will not give optimal incentives for emission reductions.
-A uniform rate tax in the Baumol and Oates tradition is inconsistent with the idea of the Pigouvian tax since different actors have different marginal cost functions and therefore a uniform rate will not give optimal incentives for emission reductions.
-Given the climate change crisis any action is better than no action at all. - (5) Producers lose more producer surplus and can resist carbon taxes.
-Under Baumol and Oates taxes producer surplus is smaller than under a Pigouvian tax.
-This is because producers pay a
+Over time elasticities can change due to adaptation or technology changes.